Updated: Nov 13, 2021

 Although zinc is safe if given at the correct dose, you can overdose on it.
 So if looking to take for a prolonged period, seek help from a health professional first.

 A zinc taste test is one way to see how deficient you are.
 Unfortunately serum blood tests are not very accurate at assessing zinc status.
+But a zinc and copper blood test is a great way to see if your levels are balanced.
+Copper blood levels should never be higher than zinc levels.

 Zinc is not just beneficial for your immune system (15).
 It helps balance hormones, supports liver and heart health, aids nutrient absorption & digestion, plus helps muscle growth & repair.